PLEASE NOTE: A WEBFORM TO SUBMIT YOUR SOTL PROJECT IS NOW AVAILABLE ON THIS PAGE.

 |3.
 Develop a brief plan for a SoTL project with an explanation of how it draws upon the readings and discussion groups attended.||Due December 15, 2017|

-Those who complete the SoTL Foundations Program for Postdocs will receive a digital badge issued by the Taylor Institute for Teaching and Learning.
+Those who complete the SoTL Foundations Program for Postdocs will submit a Badge Application form and receive a digital badge issued by the Taylor Institute for Teaching and Learning.
 The digital badge may be displayed on online portfolios, on social media such as Twitter and LinkedIn, and elsewhere.

 * Through the registration system, participants will be supplied with a journal article or book chapter prior to each session.